 Repair clamps are used for an immediate repair to prevent the loss of liquid through large rips or holes.
 For example, if a vehicle accidentally backed into a bucket and caused a 3" (76 mm) long rip in the bucket, a repair clamp could be inserted to stop the loss of liquid.
 Repair clamps are only used for temporary repairs.
-The damage should be permanently repaired with a patch when the bucket can be emptied.
+The damage should be permanently repaired with a patch when the bucket can be set aside for 24 hours.